uk-gov-mirror/osgeouk.website/foss4guk2025/logo-contest/index.md

 ### Design Brief

-Your design should embody the spirit of FOSS4G UK 2025 while meeting the following guidelines:
+Your design should embody the spirit of FOSS4G:UK 2025 while meeting the following guidelines:

 **Must-Haves**